Characters of Casualty: Stevie Nash

 Stevie Nash, portrayed by Elinor Lawless, first appears in the thirty-sixth series, in an episode originally broadcast in 2021.
 The character and Lawless' casting details were announced on 20 May 2021, alongside that of Osi Okerafor in the role of Matthew Afolami.
 Steve is introduced as a consultant in emergency medicine during the show's thirty-fifth anniversary episodes.
 Lawless described her character as "a force to be reckoned with" and expressed her excitement at joining the cast.
 Loretta Preece, the show's series producer, billed Stevie as "charismatic, contemporary, compelling and on occasion very unsettling".
 She teased that the character's backstory would establish a new era for the serial.
 Describing Lawless' work, Preece stated, "Eli is an exceptional actress and a force of nature."
+Stevie arrives at the hospital with a personal vendetta against Ethan Hardy (George Rainsford), as she blames him for the death of her sister.
+Upon discovering that nurse Jade Lovall (Gabriella Leon) also blames herself for the death of Stevie's sister too, Stevie plants drugs in her locker which are discovered during a routine locker search.
+She then focuses on Ethan.
+Stevie, Ethan and a patient who is armed with a pair of scissors head up onto the hospital roof and the patient stabs Ethan.
+Despite wanting to leave him to die, she helps Ethan to survive.

-Elinor Lawless made her first appearance at Stevie Nash in August 2021 with a personal vendetta against Ethan Hardy - the man she blames for the death of her sister.
-Stevie is out for revenge on those who have wronged her and the story with Ethan saw Stevie consistently following Ethan around and passing judgements on his work.
-Upon discovering that nurse, Jade Lovall, partially blamed herself for the death of the sister of Stevie, she planted drugs in her locker which were discovered during a routine locker search.
-The show ended where Jade made the decision to leave Holby and move away with her Mother.
-Stevie then focused her attention on getting revenge on Ethan, making it clear that there were 'no more distractions' at the end of the episode.
-The revenge storyline reached a climax when both Stevie, armed with a pair of scissors, and Ethan headed up onto the hospital roof in search of a missing patient, which resulted in Ethan getting stabbed.
+Stevie is viciously attacked after standing up for herself to an aggressive patient.
+On top of bad injuries, the "most worrying aspect" of the storyline was that it had formed the beginning of a coercive control between Stevie and love interest Marcus Fidel (Adam Sina).
+Executive producer Jon Sen explained that the storyline would venture into how Stevie is affected by the attack, with the main effect being her getting close to Marcus since she feels that she has nobody else.
+Sen stated: "She feels shattered by it and thinks she's got no one else who is there for her to pick up the pieces.
+And so begins a coercive story for her with Marcus".